-- The name shall not be identical or resemble too nearly to the name of any existing company or LLP, you can check the company name from here,
+- The name shall not be identical or resemble too nearly to the name of any existing company or LLP, you can check the company name from the MCA portal,

 - The name shall not be a registered trademark, you can check out the registered trademark from here.